-Lori Hope is an author, producer, and public speaker with more than 25 years experience as a communications professional.
+Lori Hope was an author, producer, and public speaker with more than 25 years experience as a communications professional.
 A former newspaper editor-in-chief and award-winning journalist who developed hundreds of medical news reports and documentaries for television broadcast, she earned dozens of awards including two regional Emmys, a Robert F. Kennedy Journalism Award honor, and a National Associated Press Broadcasting Award.

 A graduate of Washington University in St. Louis, Hope earned a BA in Philosophy before becoming a journalist and working at several network affiliate stations in St. Louis, Portland, Oregon, and other markets.
-She taught documentary production in San Francisco at the nation’s most advanced non-commercial media access and training center, Bay Area Video Coalition, for more than a decade, chaired her temple’s social action committee for three years, and has served on numerous nonprofit boards.
+She taught documentary production in San Francisco at the nation’s most advanced non-commercial media access and training center, Bay Area Video Coalition, for more than a decade, chaired her temple’s social action committee for three years, and served on numerous nonprofit boards.

 Lori Hope grew up in the St. Louis, Missouri suburbs of Clayton and Richmond Heights and graduated from Washington University with a degree in philosophy after studying aesthetics, linguistics, literature, and anthropology.
 Intrigued by the German poet and writer Rainer Maria Rilke’s words, “Learn to love the questions themselves” and “Ask yourself in the still hours of the night: Must I write?”
 Hope embarked on a career of writing and producing to plumb life’s questions and themes and enlist the help of a greater community to provide the answers.